EHB 2025 Workshops & Special sessions

 About workshop:

 Technological advances in the design of biomedical devices, development and optimization of new techniques, and monitoring of patients or patients treatments, contribute to the improved safety of the patients and speed up the healing process.
-The workshop deals with novel methods and approaches in biomedical engineering that could be used in developing new devices for tissue engineering or medical devices and equipment for clinical practice.
-The workshop will be focused on biosensors, biomedical methods in research, measurement of biosignals in clinical practice and modelling and simulation in biomedicine.
+The workshop deals with novel methods and approaches in biomedical engineering that could be used in improving patient care and optimizing the cost of the treatment.
+The workshop will be focused on biosensors, biomedical methods in research, measurement of biosignals in clinical practice and evaluation of economical aspects of the healthcare.

 Organizer: